SOLVM/solvm/content/work/museum-gateway.md

 [[layers]]
 head = "Endgame"
 template = "fm_layer_content"
-text = "The Contemporary Art Museum of St. Louis came to me for help completing their Museum Gateway project.
-This project aimed to inform students, parents and teachers that museums offered many careers.
-Museum Gateway worked with Maplewood Richmond Heights School District and the American Alliance of Museums to create a video and a book to convey these careers options.
-They need me to create the final part, the website."
+text = "The Contemporary Art Museum St. Louis needed help completing their Museum Gateway project.
+This project aimed to inform students, parents and teachers that museums offered job opportunities in varying careers.
+Museum Gateway worked with Maplewood Richmond Heights School District and the American Alliance of Museums to create a video and a book to present these opportunities.
+They just needed the final part, the website."
 [[layers]]
 alt = "Screen shot of new Museum Gateway website" image = "/uploads/clients/museum-gateway/museum-gateway-website.jpg"